albertpang/albertpang/README.md

 - 👋 Hi, I’m @albertpang
-- 👀 I’m interested in structural engineering and architecture.
+- 👀 I’m have a degree in structural engineering but an interest in architecture.
 - 🌱 I’m currently learning new things.

 <!---